Abercrombie Caves campground

 Step out of your tent and enjoy a refreshing swim in the pools of Grove Creek, then discover the natural wonders underground on a tour at Abercrombie Caves.

 Explore the historic mining site at Mount Gray by day, then get cosy by the campfire at night.

-Rubbish bins are not available – please take rubbish with you when leaving.
+- Rubbish bins are not available.
+Please take your rubbish with you when you leave.